Welcome to Boardman Family Eye Care in Boardman, Ohio

 Dry eyes are caused by many factors.
 If you know you have dry eyes, try to pay attention to what makes them feel better or worse.
 For example, do not blow your hair dryer directly towards your eyes.
 Add moisture to the air with a humidifier.
 Use eye protection outdoors like wrap around sunglasses or other protective eyewear.
 Be mindful of changes in your environment (traveling).
 Position your computer screen below eye level.
 Stop smoking and avoid smoky areas.
 Supplement with lubricating eye drops and Omega 3 (orally).

-As part of a regular eye examination we will inquire about use of eye drops and whether the patient has any discomfort or redness which may be dry eye related.
-We will also take a careful look with the biomicroscope to see if plugged oil glands in the lid or any dry patches on the cornea are present.
-We often use a yellow stain called fluorescein to see how quickly the tears evaporate.
-We also look for eyelid issues like blepharitis (inflamed crusty lids) or demodex mites which can worsen dry eye symptoms.
+To diagnose dry eye disease, the eye doctor can use a biomicroscope to examine whether there are plugged oil glands in the lid or any dry patches on the cornea present.
+A yellow stain called fluorescein can help us see how quickly the tears evaporate.
+We also look for eyelid issues like blepharitis (inflamed crusty lids) or Demodex mites which can worsen dry eye symptoms.

 If you experience loss of vision, double vision, swelling, infection or any eye emergency, contact us immediately for guidance.
 We’ll help you with the best treatment to prevent complications and promote long-lasting clear eyesight.

 Please call our office at: 330-726-5544 for further instructions.
 Use your best judgment on urgency, if you feel the need to find the nearest emergency room.